Holotomography

-Holotomography (HT) is a laser technique to measure three-dimensional refractive index (RI) tomogram of a microscopic sample such as biological cells and tissues.
+Holotomography (HT) is a laser technique to measure the three-dimensional refractive index (RI) tomogram of a microscopic sample such as biological cells and tissues.
 Because the RI can serve as an intrinsic imaging contrast for transparent or phase objects, measurements of RI tomograms can provide label-free quantitative imaging of microscopic phase objects.
 In order to measure 3-D RI tomogram of samples, HT employs the principle of holographic imaging and inverse scattering.
 Typically, multiple 2D holographic images of a sample are measured at various illumination angles, employing the principle of interferometric imaging.
 Then, a 3D RI tomogram of the sample is reconstructed from these multiple 2D holographic images by inversely solving light scattering in the sample.

 History

 The first theoretical proposal was presented by Emil Wolf, and the first experimental demonstration was shown by Fercher et al. From 2000s, HT techniques had been extensively studied and applied to the field of biology and medicine, by several research groups including the MIT spectroscopy laboratory.
 Both the technical developments and applications of HT have been significantly advanced.
+In 2012 the first commercial HT company Nanolive was founded, later followed by Tomocube in 2014.